-Campaign A delivers a high volume but low value transactions, while Campaign B delivers a lower volume but higher value transaction.
-Therefore, the surface ROI of Campaign A is the clear winner but Campaign B actually returns the highest net profit.
-It should be noted here that there could also be additional customer service benefits or cost savings when dealing with a lower volume of deals.
+Campaign A delivers a high volume, but low value transactions – while Campaign B delivers a lower volume, but higher value transactions.
+Therefore, the surface ROI of Campaign A is the clear winner – but Campaign B actually returns the highest net profit.
+It should be noted that there could also be additional customer service benefits or cost savings when dealing with a lower volume of deals.

 2. From click to customer

 Do you know what the complete user journey is like for people clicking on your ads?
-The last thing you want to do is spend money on targeting and having the right people click or view your business, only to have them abandon the process.
-Here are some basic steps you can take to start checking your user journey is tickety boo:
+The last thing you want to do is spend money on targeting and getting the right people to click or view your business, only to have them abandon the process.
+Here are some basic steps you can take to make sure your user journey is top notch:

-- What happens when the user clicks through from mobile, tablet or desktop?
-Are all the pages optimised for the relevant screen size?
+What happens when the user clicks through from mobile, tablet or desktop?
+Are all the pages optimized for the relevant screen size?

 4. Timing is everything

-With this timing in mind, you can start to leverage overt and covert marketing tactics as explained here to ensure you’re increasing your ad spend at the right time.
+With this foresight and timing in mind, you can start to leverage overt and covert marketing tactics as explained here to ensure you’re increasing your ad spend and capturing market share at the right time.

 6. Landing pages

-Having optimised landing pages is a crucial step in generating the best-performing campaigns.
+Having optimized landing pages is a crucial step in generating the best-performing campaigns.
 So much can be won or lost on your customer’s first click experience.
-Below are some quick tips about establishing a great landing page:
+Below are some quick tips for establishing a great landing page:

-- Make the landing page relevant.
-For example, if a user is clicking or tapping on an ad which is for ‘car hire from San Francisco airport,’ send them to a localised landing page that contains elements including but not limited to:
+Make the landing page relevant.
+For example, if a user is clicking or tapping on an ad which is for ‘car hire from San Francisco airport,’ send them to a localized landing page that contains elements including but not limited to:

-This is probably the easiest tip but something that is not often followed.
+This is probably the easiest tip, but something that is not often followed.
 What do we mean by consistency?
-It’s about ensuring that your potential customer has a familiar brand experience all the way through from seeing the hero image on the display ad, to it appearing on the landing page.
-The tone of voice, colours, logo, and other creative and visual cues you use should remain consistent all the way through the journey.
-Creating familiarity is a sure-fire way to keeping them on the path to conversion.
+It’s about ensuring that your potential customer has a familiar brand experience all the way through–from seeing the hero image on the display ad, to it appearing on the landing page.
+The tone of voice, colors, logo, and other creative and visual cues you use should remain consistent all the way through the journey.
+Creating familiarity is a surefire way to keep them on the path to conversion.

 No matter what you do, there will be times when certain users abandon the process.
 Even worse is when these users become qualified leads and abandon at the point of signing up or transacting.
 To mitigate losing the cost spent in getting them to your landing page, try implementing abandonment tactics.
 This means if the user is either logged in or has completed an email field as part of the process but then abandons, you can trigger an email response.

-- Leverage a platform that sends triggered emails which gives you details of open rate, click rate and allows A/B testing so you can refine what and when you are sending.
-For us it’s Mandrill – hands down.
+Leverage a platform that sends triggered emails which gives you details of open rate, click rate, and allows A/B testing so you can refine what and when you are sending.

 9. A/B testing